 There are also a high percentage of people that have had a stroke or mini stroke that will die prematurely from other vascular and even non-vascular issues.

 I think of the whole vascular system as plumbing for the body.
 If you have a blood vessel that gets blockage in your brain and causes a stroke or mini stroke, it is also possible that blockages could be forming in other areas, like in the vessels that supply blood to your heart.

-While I’m sure there are those people that are otherwise healthy and then have a stroke, risk factors like smoking, poor diet, lack of exercise and obesity do seem to play a BIG part in the likelihood of having a stroke or TIA based on my experience.
+While I’m sure there are those people that are otherwise healthy and then have a stroke, risk factors like smoking, poor diet, lack of exercise, and obesity do seem to play a BIG part in the likelihood of having a stroke or TIA based on my experience.

-If you’ve had a stroke or a mini stroke and need life insurance, and assuming your health is fine otherwise, following are the things I’d need to know to see if you are insurable and what it will cost you to buy life insurance:
+If you’ve had a stroke or a mini stroke and need life insurance, and assuming your health is fine otherwise, the following are things I’d need to know to see if you are insurable and what it will cost you to buy life insurance: